Lecrapouille/gdcef/doc/detailsdesign.md

 ```
 📦gdCEF
+ ┣ 📂gdcef
- ┣ 📂gdcef                 ⬅️ Code for the CEF main process (git cloned)
+ ┃ ┣ 📂browser             ⬅️ Code for the CEF main process (libgdcef)
- ┣ 📂render_process        ⬅️ Code for the CEF secondary process (cloned)
+ ┃ ┣ 📂subprocess          ⬅️ Code for the CEF secondary process (gdCefRenderProcess)
+ ┃ ┣ 📂patches             ⬅️ Patch files to apply to the CEF source code
+ ┃ ┗ 📂tests               ⬅️ Unit tests
- ┣ 📂thirdparty
+ ┗ 📂thirdparty
- ┃ ┣ 📂cef_binary          ⬅️ CEF distribution used to build dependencies (downloaded)
+   ┣ 📂cef_binary          ⬅️ CEF distribution used to build dependencies (downloaded)
- ┃ ┗ 📂godot-cpp           ⬅️ Godot C++ API and bindings (downloaded)
+   ┗ 📂godot-cpp           ⬅️ Godot C++ API and bindings (downloaded)
- ┗ 📂patches               ⬅️ Patch files to apply to the CEF source code
 ```

 ## The Godot C++ binding API (📂godot-cpp)